 Please remove all jewellery prior to your treatment.

 No, everything you need for your treatment will be provided.

 Your treatment is your valuable time and opportunity to relax.
 If chatting helps you to relax that is fine, but most clients find they can get most benefit from a treatment by remaining quiet and enjoying the relaxing music and touch.
 I have been trained not to talk during a treatment and will not be offended if you don’t talk to me.
 I won’t usually initiate conversation but will follow your lead.
 You must of course communicate with me during your treatment if you would like me to adjust the pressure or feel any discomfort.

-My treatment room is located in my home in Chineham, Basingstoke.
-I also offer mobile massage in the Basingstoke area.
+My treatment room was located in Chineham, Basingstoke, but from 8th June 2018 will be based in Kempshott, Basingstoke.
 Please check my map and directions page if you are attending for a massage therapy treatment or Contact me by mobile on 07468 858 512 if you are having difficulty locating me.

 I currently offer 7pm and 8.30pm appointments on a Tuesday, Wednesday, Thursday and Friday evening, with some additional daytime appointments on Tuesday, Thursday and Friday.
 My appointments can vary, to work around family commitments and I aim to be as flexible as possible, so please just ask and we can discuss a time to suit you.

 I accept payment by cash, gift voucher or BACS transfer.
 My bank details are available on request.

 No, at this time I do not offer massage for children, or baby massage.
 Clients must be 18 years or over.
 I may complete additional training in baby massage in the future, so please check the treatments and prices section of my website for updates.